 Genus name honors Dr. Michael Sarrasin de l’Etang of Quebec who reportedly sent the first pitcher plants to Europe around 1700.

-Pitcher plants are described as carnivorous plants because they trap and kill insects (e.g., flies, ants, beetles, wasps) and similar prey (e.g., mites, spiders) by luring them into trumpet-shaped pitchers (modified leaves) where the insects become trapped and die.
-Nutrients from the decayed pest bodies are absorbed by the plant as nourishment through special cells located at the base of each pitcher.
+Pitcher plants are described as carnivorous plants because they trap and kill insects (e.g., flies, ants, beetles, wasps) and similar prey (e.g., mites, spiders) by luring them into their narrow trumpet-shaped pitchers where the insects become trapped and die.
+Pitcher lids are attractive landing sites for flying insects.
+Insects are lured to the pitchers by the attractive leaf colors and sweet-smelling nectar.
+Each pitcher is slippery inside with downward pointing hairs.
+Insects fall down the tube into a digestive juice liquid at the bottom of the pitcher.
+Nectar reportedly has a paralyzing effect on insects.
+Once trapped at the bottom on the pitcher, insects are unable to escape.
+Insects decompose and nutrients from the decayed pest bodies are absorbed by the plant as nourishment through special cells at the base of each pitcher.

 Plants will do poorly if specific cultural requirements are not followed.
 Protect from strong freezing winds.
 Winter hardiness is generally not a problem in the St. Louis area for this plant.
 Feeding plants manually is not advisable.
 Do not fertilize plantings.
 Watch for aphids, scale, mealybugs, moth larvae, leaf spot and root rot.

+Often grown not so much for their ornamental beauty as for their extremely unusual characteristics.
 Bog garden is best.
-Also may be grown in containers, greenhouses or as an indoor houseplant.
-Perhaps too tall for terraria.
-Growth in containers as an indoor plant can be difficult because of the need for growing season sun and winter dormancy.
+May be grown in greenhouses.
+Growth in containers as an indoor plant can be very difficult because of the need for growing season sun and winter dormancy.
 May be grown outside in low spots or other continuously moist locations, but this can be difficult and is not recommended.